epfl-ada/ada-2024-project-adaholiks/README.md

-# The Good, the Bad, and the Ugly: The Impact of Articles on Wikispeedia Path Success
+# The Good, the Bad, and the Ugly: The Impact of Articles on Successfull Wikispeedia Path Navigation

 Our data story can be found on the official [Adaholiks Website](https://adaholiks-are.onthewifi.com)!